 The East Asian Library is located in January Hall (see campus map), on the second floor, just southwest of the Quadrangle, north of the McDonnell Science Building.
 It can be reached by stairs beginning on the ground level by the University College offices.
 More about January Hall.

 Wheelchair access is provided by elevator from the ground and all succeeding levels to the 3rd floor of Ridgley Hall, then over the bridge to the reading room of the Library, which is adjacent to the stacks.
+[Effective September 4, 2018, January Hall 2nd floor is accessible using the elevator inside January Hall.
+Please see the Danforth Campus accessibility map (look for January Hall)].

 Records for Chinese/Japanese/Korean (CJK) materials display in both vernacular and transliterated forms.
 Here are romanization guides: